 Other Learning Legacy items

 It is also useful to bear in mind that Crossrail’s London Living Wage requirements constitute one element of a broader set of employment and skills provisions, which in turn have formed part of an overarching Sustainability Strategy.
-Further information about this wider context will become available in future via the following Crossrail Learning Legacy publications:
+Further information about this wider context is available via the following Crossrail Learning Legacy publications:

 - Sustainability Strategy

 - Construction Employment Relations – including more in-depth consideration of auditing and other mechanisms for assuring supply chain employment practices (to be published in 2018).